 Tip #1: Say No to Parties That You Don’t Want to Attend and Reduce Holiday Stress

-Some time around mid November you begin to notice that your weekends are filling up and week nights are starting to be in demand too.
+Some time around mid November you begin to notice that your weekends are filling up and weeknights are starting to be in demand too.
 With what you ask?
 Holiday parties, of course.
-There is your office party, your spouses office party, the party for your kids dayhome, several friends hosting holiday get-togethers, and of course many family functions including Christmas eve, Christmas Day, one side of the family, then the other, and any other festivities that may come along.
+There is your office party, your spouses office party, the party for your kids day home, several friends hosting holiday get-togethers, and of course many family functions including the day of the big holiday meal and any other festivities that may come along.

 Wow!
 I’m getting stressed and tired just thinking about it.

 Now you may love filling your social calendar.
-If so go for it and have a blast.
+If so, go for it and have a blast.
 But if you cringe at each invite as it fills your schedule and wish you could just relax a bit at home in front of the fireplace in place of some or many of those events then you gotta start to say NO!
+If you are worrying about keeping your work demands moving forward too during the holiday season then you’ve got to start saying no. Work-life balance, especially around the holiday season means keeping control over your calendar and making some clear conscious choices about your use of your time.

 Look at each event.
 STOP and check in with what thinking about that event churns up inside.
 If it’s positive and you are actually looking forward to it then say YES.
 If it does but you might need some support, such as a baby sitter, then defer your yes while you check into support.
 You can still say no if necessary.